-TIRE PRESSURE MONITORING SYS-TEM (TPMS)
+TIRE PRESSURE MONITORING SYSTEM (TPMS)

 This vehicle is equipped with the Tire Pressure Monitoring System (TPMS).
 It monitors tire pressure of all tires except the spare.
-When the low tire pressure warning light is lit and the CHECK TIRE PRESSURE warning (if so equipped) appears on the vehicle information display, one or more of your tires is significantly under-inflated.
+When the low tire pressure warning light is lit and the CHECK TIRE PRESSURE warning appears on the vehicle information display, one or more of vour tires is significantly under-inflated.
 If the vehicle is being driven with low tire pressure, the TPMS will activate and warn you of it by the low tire pressure warning light.
 This system will activate only when the vehicle is driven at speeds above 16 MPH (25 km/h).
-For more details, see "WARNING/IN-DICATOR LIGHTS AND AUDIBLE REMIN-DERS" in the "2.
-Instruments and controls" section and "TIRE PRESSURE MONITORING SYSTEM (TPMS)" in the "5.
+For more details, see "Warning/indicator lights and audible reminders" in the "2.
+Instruments and controls" section and "Tire Pressure Monitoring System (TPMS)" in the "5.
 Starting and driving" section.